um-grex/grex-docs/content/english/ood/_index.md

 The main features accessible vile the menu __Files_ are:

-> Access to storage: home, project directories.
+* Access to storage: home and project directories.
-> Create new directories and files via the sub-menus _New File_ and _New Directory_
+* Create new directories and files via the sub-menus _New File_ and _New Directory_
-> View and edit text files
+* View and edit text files
-> Upload or download files via _Upload_ and _Download_ sub-menus.
+* Upload or download files via _Upload_ and _Download_ sub-menus.
-> Delete data: files or directories.
+* Delete data: files or directories.
-> Copy or move data (files and directories).
+* Copy or move data (files and directories).
-> Access to a path to a file or directory using the sub-menu _Copy Path_.
+* Access to a path to a file or directory using the sub-menu _Copy Path_.
-> Open a terminal to a selected directory.
+* Open a terminal to a selected directory.
-> While working with the directories, you could view the content of the folder, rename the folder, delete the folder.
+* While working with the directories, you could view the content of the folder, rename the folder, delete the folder.
 It is also possible to download the folder as zip file.
-> While working with files, you can edit and change the text file, rename and delet files.
+* While working with files, you can edit and change the text file, rename and delet files.
-> A link to globus: this sub-menu start globus web interface.
+* A link to globus: this sub-menu start globus web interface.
 For more information about globus, please have a look to the dedicated [page](connecting/data-transfer/globus).

 {{< alert type="warning" >}}
 You can also upload your data to Grex using this Web interface.
-However, there are limits on the size of th uploads on the Web server and there can be practical limits on download sizes as well due to internet connection speed and stability.
+However, there are limits on the size of the uploads on the Web server and there can be practical limits on download sizes as well due to internet connection speed and stability.
 OOD on Grex has a 10Gb limit for maximal size of files to be uploaded through the File menu.
 For larger amount of data, please use globus.
 {{< /alert >}}

 ### Jobs